zk-bankai/soulforge/applications/zkUNO.md

 -  **Core Idea:**

-Describe the primary goal or innovation of your project.
-What’s the key component or architecture?
-Be concise yet detailed enough to showcase the essence of the idea.

 The primary goal of zkUNO is to create a fully decentralized and privacy-preserving version of the UNO card game on chain.
 The core innovation lies in zkUNO’s **hybrid architecture**, which integrates on-chain game logic with an advanced off-chain proving system.
-The game logic—covering actions such as shuffling, dealing, and turn management will be implemented directly on-chain using Solidity, ensuring transparency and preventing tampering.
+The game logic covering actions such as shuffling, dealing, and turn management will be implemented directly on-chain using Solidity, ensuring transparency and preventing tampering.
 The **privacy layer** is powered by **Plonky3**, a cutting-edge zero-knowledge proof system, which generates proofs that verify game actions, including the cryptographic shuffling of the deck, without revealing sensitive information like players' hands and the order of the deck.

 Key components of this architecture include:

-**On-chain Smart Contracts:** The core game mechanics will be implemented in Solidity on zkEVM.
+**On-chain Smart Contracts:** The core game mechanics will be implemented in Solidity

 **Plonky3 Proving System:** This will be used off-chain to generate zero-knowledge proofs for game actions, including deck shuffling and hand validation, ensuring privacy.